-The partnership is required to use the Montana Schedule K-1 (Form CLT-4S and PR-1), Partner's/Shareholder's Share of Income (Loss), Deductions, Credits, etc., to provide information that partners will need to complete their Montana income tax return.
+The S corporation is required to use the Montana Schedule K-1 (Form CLT-4S and PR-1), Partner's/Shareholder's Share of Income (Loss), Deductions, Credits, etc., to provide information that shareholders will need to complete their Montana income tax return.
 Each Montana Schedule K-1 must be an exact replica of the official form which can be found at revenue.mt.gov under Forms.

-A Montana Schedule K-1 has to be completed for each partner who was an owner at any time during the tax year.
-The partnership is responsible to report all partners' applicable information on the Montana Schedule K-1, including those partners who elect to participate in a composite tax return.

-The partnership has to include a copy of each partner's Montana Schedule K-1 when filing Form PR-1 with the department.
-A copy is kept as part of the partnership's records, and each partner is given their own separate copy (with a copy of the Partner's/Shareholder's Instructions).
+A Montana Schedule K-1 has to be completed for each shareholder who was an owner at any time during the tax year.
+The S corporation is responsible for reporting all shareholders' applicable information on the Montana Schedule K-1, including those shareholders who elect to participate in a composite tax return.
+The S corporation has to include a copy of each shareholder's Montana Schedule K-1 when filing Form CLT-4S with the department.
+A copy is kept as part of the S corporation's records, and each shareholder is given their own separate copy (with a copy of the Partner's/ Shareholder's Instructions).